Faculty

 Dr. Redican was first drawn to medicine with a dream of working internationally, and spent a year helping and visiting medical missionaries after completing her residency.
 She continued her training in high risk obstetrical care by completing a MCH Fellowship at West Suburban Hospital.
 God unexpectedly opened her heart for training up the next generation of medical providers, urban medicine, and a newfound love for West Side Chicago.

-Outside of medicine, you can find Dr. Redican on the dance floor, mentoring youth in Chicago through “GRIP”, tending to her garden, hosting prayer meetings, spending time with her four roommates, and visiting the suburbs often to love on her nieces and nephews.
+Outside of medicine, you can find Dr. Redican on the dance floor, mentoring youth in Chicago through “GRIP”, tending to her garden, hosting prayer meetings, spending time with her roommates, and visiting the suburbs often to love on her nieces and nephews.

 Clardy_Casey_0814.jpg